deepakharsha524/1234tst/Readme.md

 ## Installation of Jenkins on EC2 Instance
-i.

 Run the command to update all the packages.

 sudo yum update